MarceloFRSilva/MarceloFRSilva.github.io/_posts/2019-11-13-bandit0-1-writeup.md

 ## *My solution*

-**First we need to know which are the flags that enable us to specify the username and the port.**
+**First, we need to know which are the flags that enable us to specify the username and the port.**
 After some search I manage to find out that the flags are:

 Username flag -l <username>